 19. Walter G. McMillen Memorial Grant Award

-APA Division 20: Adult Development and Aging has established the Walter G. McMillen Memorial Grant Award to encourage graduate psychology students to devote their doctoral research on studying Parkinson's disease.
-The $1,000 grant is reserved for PhD students investigating the assessment, treatment, and management of Parkinson's and the disease's impact on caregivers.
-Research proposals should include a 400-word abstract, methodology, cited literature, biographical sketch, and letter of support.
+APA Division 20: Adult Development and Aging offers the Walter G. McMillen Memorial Grant Award.
+The award encourages graduate psychology students to research Parkinson’s disease.
+The $1,000 grant is for PhD students researching the assessment, treatment, and management of Parkinson’s–particularly the disease’s impact on caregivers.
+Research proposals should include a 400-word abstract.
+Also include:

 Contact